 To counter such situations, CGTMSE has come forward to play a crucial role.
 It has shared the risk factor and has helped bring relief to both borrowers and lending institutions.

 CGTMSE offers significant advantages for new and existing MSMEs.
-The major advantage of CGTMSE is that you can acquire cover for the credit facility even if you have minimum or no experience in setting up a business.
+The major advantage of CGTMSE is that one can acquire cover for the credit facility, even if he/she have minimum or no experience in setting up a business.
 Although the credit cover remains optional under this scheme, the MSME Ministry has given due importance to the scheme and monitored its progress on a regular basis.

 Effectiveness of CGTMSE

 CGTMSE is rapidly changing the credit landscape of MSME sector.
 In recent years, lending institutions have approved a large number of proposals against big amounts and most of them have given satisfactory results in terms of developing the business and repaying the loan within the specific time limit.
 Also, because of it being a government initiative, CGTMSE is trying its best to create awareness among MSEs and lending institutions to help them take advantage of the available credit facilities.